-P ortuguese artist Pedro Sousa Louro graduated from Chelsea College of Art and Design in 1997 and gained a second degree in 2011 on Abstract Vision and Abstract Expressionism at Kensington and Chelsea Art College University.
-Louro’s work features in private collections around the globe, including Europe, Russia, the Middle East, Australia.
+P ortuguese artist Pedro Sousa Louro graduated from Chelsea College of Art and Design in 1997, and gained a second degree in 2011 on Abstract Vision and Abstract Expressionism at Kensington and Chelsea Art College University.
+Louro’s work features in private collections around the globe, including Europe, Russia, the Middle East and Australia.

-Inspired by the work of Francis Bacon and the British abstract cubist Ben Nicholson, Louro’s work acts as is his way of portraying feelings, emotions, and perceptions - both consciously and unconsciously - through detailed geometric compositions balanced with lines and shapes.
+Inspired by the work of Francis Bacon and the British abstract cubist Ben Nicholson, Louro’s work acts as his way of portraying feelings, emotions, and perceptions - both consciously and unconsciously - through detailed geometric compositions balanced with lines and shapes.
 Using multiple techniques in each artwork, his concern lies with creating a dialogue with colour and form, rather than over-focusing on the subject matter.
-Numerous materials come into play during his process such as textiles, reclaimed wood objects, old journals, and wallpapers.
-A base of canvas or wooden panel is combined with rustic deteriorating metals elements, created through a technique he developed by using oxidising copper powders.
-Combinations of letters and numbers are applied to balance the composition, and finally, each artwork is finished with yacht varnish.

 Selected exhibitions: Art in Mind, The Brick Lane Gallery, London, UK (2021); Salons D’art Contemporain, Van Gogh Art Gallery, Monaco (2020); Affordable Art Fair Milan, Italy (2020); Kunst Messe - Leipzig International Art Fair 5th Anniversary, Germany (2019).